ShaneF1/Laser-Etch-Test-Pattern-gcode-Samples-and-Generator/README.md

 ## Solution

 In searching for g-code constructors I found "gcmc - G-Code Meta Compiler" by Vagrearg at https://www.vagrearg.org/content/gcmc.
 This stroke of genius compiler is a simple download having no installation requirements.
-So here is the g-code generator I wrote to produce the test patterns and the more useful actual "just the  g-code" samples I have been using regularly.
+So here is the g-code generator I wrote to create the test patterns and the more useful actual "just the  g-code" samples I have been using regularly.
 If you need test patterns with different behaviours the g-code generator is hopefully documented well enough that you can easily create your own g-code.

 ## g-code Samples